glotzerlab/hoomd-benchmarks/README.md

 python project.py submit --exec
 ```

-or, to extract the command lines of the individual operations
+or, to run interactively, extract the command lines of the individual operations
 ```
 python project.py submit --exec --test
 ```
-and then execute those operations interactively.
+and then execute the individual lines corresponding to all operations.

 You can modify the list of requested hardware configurations in the file `exec_confs.py`.